-

 - Trigger based on the minimum time visitor spent on the site

-- Open a box using HTML Attributes
+- Control Popup using HTML Attributes

 Click Trigger